Yash-109/Electrotrack/README.md

 ## 📞 Support & Contact

+## 🧰 Recent maintenance

+Small focused maintenance commits were added to improve reliability and accessibility:

+- `perf(dashboard)`: Optimized product filtering and added memory cleanup helpers to reduce memory usage and speed up searches.
+- `fix(api)`: Hardened API error handling and input validation across cart and product endpoints.
+- `a11y(dashboard)`: Added accessibility utilities, skip links, and improved ARIA support for the dashboard.

+These are low-risk, backwards-compatible improvements that make the app more robust and accessible.

 ### Business Information
 - **Store**: Radhika Electronics
 - **Address**: 18-gala minibazar, matavadi circle, Surat, Gujarat 394107